|

 damages against Allstate Insurance Company; said Dr. Rosenheck

-examination of Mrs. Wirschning in reference to her claimed injured
+his physical examination of Mrs. Wirschning in reference to her

-her body.
-This typed report was the sole basis the
+claimed injured portions of her body.
+This typed report was the

-value of Mrs. Wirschning’s claim for damages against Allstate
+the total cash value of Mrs. Wirschning’s claim for damages

 “Yuh hear any proof” … “Now if Mrs. Wirschning told Dr. Rosenheck